How to analyze rage clicks to understand customer behavior and improve UX

-Rage clicks happen when users repeatedly click in a certain area or on a specific element of your website over a short period of time.
-Rage clicks can be detected during in-person usability testing or with behavior analytics software like the session recordings features in Hotjar.
+Rage clicks are when users repeatedly click (and click and click) in a certain area or on a specific element of your website over a short period of time, usually signaling user frustration or broken elements.
+Knowing what causes rage clicks can help you optimize your page for conversions.

 Sometimes people click repeatedly out of habit (more on this later), but rage clicks can indicate user frustration and might be a symptom of something problematic on your site—like dead links, broken elements, website bugs, or slowly loading pages—which can help you identify opportunities to improve the user experience (UX).

 Rage clicks as a sign of poor UI and customer experience

 Sometimes repeated user clicks are about poor UX, and sometimes they’re not—which is why it’s important to understand what you’re looking for.

 Like we mentioned above, some people ‘rage click’ out of habit as they read or scan a web page, and they’re not necessarily clicking out of anger or frustration.
 These rage clicks are what we call false positives.

 But if your customer is having a bad user experience on your site—maybe because of poor design or a confusing user interface (UI)—rage clicks can serve to immediately identify what the issue is, or to invite you to dig deeper into the website experience.

 Putting rage clicks into context helps you see a broader picture and understand what’s really happening on your website.
 The easiest way to do it is by using a tool like Hotjar's session recordings, as we show you below.

 How to use session recordings to investigate rage clicks